svennam92/istio101/workshop/exercise-1/README.md

     ibmcloud ks cluster-config <your_cluster_name>
     ```

     c.
-Copy and paste the output command from the previous step to set the `KUBECONFIG` environment variable and configure your CLI to run `kubectl` commands against your cluster.
+Copy and paste the output export command from the previous step to set the `KUBECONFIG` environment variable and configure your CLI to run `kubectl` commands against your cluster.
 Example:
-    ```shell
-    export KUBECONFIG=/Users/user-name/.bluemix/plugins/container-service/clusters/mycluster/kube-config-hou02-mycluster.yml
-    ```
+    `export KUBECONFIG=/Users...`

 2. Get basic information about your cluster and its worker nodes.
 This information can help you manage your cluster and troubleshoot issues.